samchsu/cmii-exercise/README.md

 # CMII Technical Exercise - Instructions

-This program was created using Electron.js + React.js.
+This program was created using Electron.js + React.js with Flask Backend.

-Please clone this repository and "cmii-backend" repository to get started.
+Please clone this repository to get started.

 ## Getting Started in this repository